Precious Metals Sales Tax By State

 Connecticut

-• Gold and silver bullion and legal tender coins when transaction total ≥ $1,000
+- Gold and silver bullion and legal tender coins when the transaction total is $1,000 or more

 Delaware